 In the thirtyy years that I have been researching human nature, I’ve come to understand that a new social theory is developing, one that was not possible before the new brain, anatomical and genetic sciences allowed human civilization to make huge leaps in the exploration of questions of our human origins, identity and society.

-As a practical philosopher, I’ve presented nature-based theory in a number of books, including THE MINDS OF BOYS, THE WONDER OF BOYS, THE WONDER OF GIRLS, BOYS AND GIRLS LEARN DIFFERENTLY!, and WHAT COULD HE BE THINKING?.
+As a practical philosopher, I’ve presented nature-based theory in a number of books, including SAVING OUR SONS, LEADERSHIP AND THE SEXES, THE MINDS OF BOYS, THE WONDER OF BOYS, THE WONDER OF GIRLS, and BOYS AND GIRLS LEARN DIFFERENTLY!.

 Nature-Based Theory refers to a scientific approach to human nature that respects our past reliance on religion and social ideology, but also elevates hard science into equal partnership with religion and ideology in human identity development.

 Until the last few decades, it has been important to define ourselves mainly based on religious ideas and stories (the Bible, the Koran, concepts of sin and salvation) and social ideologies (such as feminism or egalitarianism).
 And, of course, religion and ideology still remain a permanent marker in the human psyche.
 However, for nature-based theorists and practitioners like myself, the hard sciences (because they have advanced so much in the last two hundred years) are now just as important to human family and community life as religion and social ideology.